 If you know another name that is fun, concise and well suited for communication, we would be happy, and I can well imagine switching at some point.
 At the moment we have defined and positioned ourselves in terms of content and consider ABSR to be appropriate.
 And it's nice that this stimulates content-related discussions like this one.

 No!
-We are not interested in jumping on the MBSR's path to success, that would not be possible.
-Rather, it is about defining the boarders between the two approaches and creating awareness of the difference.
+We are not interested in jumping on the MBSR's bandwagon, that would not be possible.
+Rather, it is about defining the borders between the two approaches and creating awareness of the difference.
 Just like we're doing with each other right now.

 Yes!
 Succeeding and reaching 100,000’s of people like the MBSR programs, that is what we want Activity Based Stress Release to be.
 In view of the current social and individual challenges, we even consider this to be important.